-As a professional wedding speechwriter, I’m often asked for my tips for delivering a great speech.
-There so many great ones but here are my favourite six.
+As a professional wedding speechwriter, I’m often asked for tips on delivering a great speech.
+There are so many great ones but here are my favourite six.

 Don’t feel you have to memorise your speech because you will only trip yourself up if you try.
-That’s not to say you shouldn’t practice.
+That’s not to say you shouldn’t practise.
 You should – a LOT.
 The trick is to know your speech well enough so that you only need to refer to your notes to jog your memory.
-The more you can look up and connect with the audience, the better.
+The more you can look up and connect with the audience the better.

 2. Turn nervousness into excitement

 Remember it’s a privilege to get up and tell the people you care about how important they are to you so try to look forward to it.
 You’d be surprised at what a different this change in mindset can make.
-When you think about it, anxiety and excitement feel very similar: butterflies in your stomach, sweaty palms, increased heart rate.
-Don’t try to squash the feeling just try to refocus that nervous energy.
+When you think about it, anxiety and excitement feel very similar — butterflies in your stomach, sweaty palms, increased heart rate.
+Don’t try to squash the feeling just try to refocus the nervous energy.

 3. Resist the urge to start speaking right away